icanthink42/mc_internet/docs/website.md

 ```

 **Server Config**<br>
-There are two config files for a server:
+There are two config files for a server that will be created automatically when the server is installed:
  * `~/server/config.lua`
     - Allows you to specify where your web pages will be stored.
  * `~/utils/config.lua`